-- Honor all contracts regardless of possible inconvenience or financial basis in a punctual and professional manner. - Study the rules and mechanics of the game diligently, observe the work of other good umpires, and attempt to improve at all times. - Remember that while your work as an umpire is important, you must conduct yourself in such a way that spectator attention is directed to the players during the game and not at you. - 4.
+- Honor all contracts regardless of possible inconvenience or financial basis in a punctual and professional manner. - Study the rules and mechanics of the game diligently, observe the work of other good umpires, and attempt to improve at all times. - 3.
+Remember that while your work as an umpire is important, you must conduct yourself in such a way that spectator attention is directed to the players during the game and not at you. - 4.
 Dress and maintain your appearance in a manner befitting the dignity and importance of the umpire. - 5.
 Be fair and unbiased in your decisions, rendering them without regard to the score or the quality of the play on the field. - 6.
 Cooperate and be professional in your associations with your fellow umpires and do nothing to cause them public embarrassment. - Be firm but not overbearing; positive but never rude; dignified but never 'cocky.'
 Remember the good umpire doesn't have to have the last word. - 8.
 Be prepared both physically and mentally to administer the game. - 9.
 Do not smoke on or in the vicinity of the playing field, nor drink any alcoholic beverages before the game you are to work. - 10.
 Do not give information which might be used by a team's future opponent. - 11.
 Keep in mind that the game is more important than the wishes of any individual player or coach or the ambitions of any individual umpire. - You represent USA Softball at all times.
-Avoid comments, conversations and social media presentations that reflect negatively on you and your representations of USA Softball. - Administer the game with clear, concise, and proper communication skills both verbal and nonverbal. - 14.
-Accept responsibility for all your actions.
+Avoid comments, conversations and social media presentations that reflect negatively on you and your representations of USA Softball. - 13.
+Administer the game with clear, concise, and proper communication skills both verbal and nonverbal. - 14.
+Accept responsibility for all your actions. - 15.
+No umpire shall use any form of alcohol, vape/e-cig, tobacco, or be under the influence of (ie. impaired by), a controlled or illicit substance(s) during the day of, or until the departure following the completion of all games.